-Agreed by: Clifford Todd, Deputy Director of Operations (Environmental Health, Property & Building Services)

-4 ITEMS FOR INFORMATION

-4.1 PK/GEN/186 QUEEN'S GREEN CANOPY- COMMUNITY PLANTING REQUEST

-Members are reminded of Council's commitment to participate in the Queen's Green Canopy initiative which will mark Her Majesty the Queen's Platinum Jubilee in 2022.
+ACTION BY: Clifford Todd, Deputy Director of Operations (Environmental Health, Property & Building Services) 4 ITEMS FOR INFORMATION 4.1 PK/GEN/186 QUEEN'S GREEN CANOPY- COMMUNITY PLANTING REQUEST Members were reminded of Council's commitment to participate in the Queen's Green Canopy initiative which will mark Her Majesty the Queen's Platinum Jubilee in 2022.
 One of the key elements of the project is community planting whereby local community groups are engaged and encouraged to plant a tree for the Jubilee.

-D Company Army Cadets based at Abbots Cross Army Reserve Centre has requested permission to plant 250 oak trees in Glas-na-Braden Glen as part of the Queen's Green Canopy initiative.
+D Company Army Cadets based at Abbots Cross Army Reserve Centre had requested permission to plant 250 oak trees in Glas-na-Braden Glen as part of the Queen's Green Canopy initiative.
 Suitable locations within each DEA have been approved in advance, Glas-na-Braden being one of these.
 The Parks Team will liaise with the Cadets and supervise the planting.
 The trees will be recorded on the Council website in connection with the commitment to plant a million trees.

-RECOMMENDATION: that the report be noted

-Prepared by: Angela Ross, Parks Development Officer

-Agreed by: Matt McDowell, Deputy Director of Operations (Parks and Leisure)

-4.2 WM/WM/40 WASTE MANAGEMENT PERFORMANCE ANNUAL UPDATE 2020-21

-Under the Landfill Regulations (Northern Ireland) 2003, Council is required to submit waste data returns to the Northern Ireland Environment Agency.
+Proposed by Councillor Foster Seconded by Alderman McGrath and agreed that that the report be noted and that a letter be sent to thank the Army Cadets for their participation in the scheme.
+ACTION BY: Matt McDowell, Deputy Director of Operations (Leisure & Parks) 4.2 WM/WM/40 WASTE MANAGEMENT PERFORMANCE ANNUAL UPDATE 2020-21 Under the Landfill Regulations (Northern Ireland) 2003, Council is required to submit waste data returns to the Northern Ireland Environment Agency.
 These are completed on a quarterly basis throughout the year and are used by the NIEA to calculate Council's recycling rate and compliance with the relevant legislation.

-The new legislative targets for Council under the Circular Economy Package are:

-- 1. Recycle 65% of municipal waste by 2035 - 2.
+The new legislative targets for Council under the Circular Economy Package are: - 1.
+Recycle 65% of municipal waste by 2035 - 2.
 Interim targets of 55% recycling rate by 2025 and 60% by 2030; - 3.
 Maximum of 10% of municipal waste to be landfilled by 2035.
 The annual waste data submission for 2020-21 has been verified and sets out Council's performance for the year for both Household and Municipal waste.
 A summary of the recently published results for Council for 2020/2021 together with the results from 2019/2020 are set out below.
 The results include the performance of all 11 Northern Ireland Local Authorities for reference.

-2019-20 2020-21 Ranking Tonnes % Tonnes % Total Household Waste Arisings 84,401 78,090 -7.5% 6 th largest tonnage Household Waste Arisings to Recycling 48,383 57.3 44,454 56.9 2 nd highest household recycling rate (%) Household Waste Arisings to Recovery 14,785 17.5 12,305 15.8 7 th largest % of household waste sent to recovery Household Waste Arisings to Landfill 21,233 25.2 21,331 27.3 5 th largest % of household waste sent to landfill Total Local Authority Collected Municipal Waste Arisings 102,267 95,468 -6.6% 3 rd largest tonnage Municipal Waste Arisings to Recycling 62,613 61.2 54,522 57.1 2 nd highest % of waste recycled.
+2019 9-20 2020-21 0-21 Ranking Tonnes % Tonnes % Total Household Waste Arisings 84,401 78,090 -7.5% 6 th largest tonnage Household Waste Arisings to Recycling 48,383 57.3 44,454 56.9 2 nd highest household recycling rate (%) Household Waste Arisings to Recovery 14,785 17.5 12,305 15.8 7 th largest % of household waste sent to recovery Household Waste Arisings to Landfill 21,233 25.2 21,331 27.3 5 th largest % of household waste sent to landfill Total Local Authority Collected Municipal Waste Arisings 102,267 95,468 -6.6% 3 rd largest tonnage Municipal Waste Arisings to Recycling 62,613 61.2 54,522 57.1 2 nd highest % of waste recycled.
 Municipal Waste Arisings to Recovery 15,723 15.4 14,382 15.1 7 th largest % of waste sent to recovery.

-Municipal Waste Arisings to Landfill 23,931 23.4 26,564 27.8 6 th largest % of waste sent to landfill. -- -------- ------ -------- ------ --

-Local Authority Collected Municipal Waste is ALL the waste that the Council collects i.e. commercial, street sweepings, recycling centres as well as household waste.
+Municipal Waste Arisings to Landfill 23,931 23.4 26,564 27.8 6 th largest % of waste sent to landfill. \ Local Authority Collected Municipal Waste is ALL the waste that the Council collects i.e. commercial, street sweepings, recycling centres as well as household waste.
 The table above shows the following: